Artist's impression of the signalised pedestrian crossing on Rimu Road

 Installation of the crossing forms part of our work to establish Rimu Road as the main street – part of the vision for the Paraparaumu town centre transformation.

-This crossing will make it easier and safer for people to get between Coastlands, the civic precinct, Kāpiti Road and beyond.
+This crossing will make it safer and easier for people to get between Coastlands, the civic precinct, Kāpiti Road and beyond.

-The town centres transformation project is a 14-year programme of work.
+The entire town centres transformation project is a 14-year programme of work.

 Town centres are at the heart of our communities.
 We want Paraparaumu town centre to be vibrant, diverse and thriving – a place where people want to spend time and where they can access the services they need safely.